fortinet-fortisoar/widget-soc-management/docs/usage.md

 **Troubleshooting**

-**Key Not Found**
+Error: **Key Not Found**

-This Exception occures if a key/ multiple keys are not present in JSON
+Symptom:: This error is shown to an user, if a key or multiple keys are not present in an input JSON
+Remediation:
-- To avoid this please use the JSON format as given above in the documentation
+- Please verify the JSON format is correct as mentioned in the widget documentation.
-- In case "Key not found" is displayed on the widget check console.log for which key is missing, and update the JSON for widget to run seamlessly.
+- Please check browser console logs for which key is missing.